lumol-org/lumol/README.md

 ## Contributing

-If you want to contribute to Lumol, there are several ways to go: improving the documentation and the usage of English language; testing the code on your systems to find bugs; adding new algorithms and potentials; providing feature requests.
+If you want to contribute to Lumol, there are several ways to go: improving the documentation and helping with language issues; testing the code on your systems to find bugs; adding new algorithms and potentials; providing feature requests.
 Please come by and [talk with us][Gitter] a bit before staring new work, or open an [issue][NewIssue] to discuss improvements.
 We also have